Keep Stress at Bay and the Doctor Away

 YOUR NERVOUS SYSTEM GOES BANANAS

-YOUR MUSCULOSKELETAL SYSTEM GETS WRECKED
+YOUR MUSCULOSKELETAL SYSTEM GOES HAYWIRE

 Stress will cause your muscles to contract for extended periods, which triggers neck and shoulder tension, headaches, and migraines and exacerbates the pain of previous injury or dysfunction.